Upper Chest Dumbbell Exercises To Build Mass and Strength

 2. Hold a pair of dumbbells directly above your chest with your arms fully extended and your palms facing outward.

-3. Pull your shoulder blades together, slightly stick out your chest, and lower both dumbbells to the sides of your chest.
+3. Pull your shoulder blades together and stick out your chest, then lower both dumbbells to the sides of your chest.

-4. Now, press one dumbbell upward, keeping the other at your side.
+4. Now, press one dumbbell upwards while keeping the other dumbbell at your side.

 5. Then, as you lower the dumbbell, press the other one upward.